The Theory of Money, Part 28

 Sidenote: I have used all male characters to this point, and it’s because I am imagining this all to be taking place during the (illogical) time period when women were not often the tradespeople or banking leaders or government leaders.
 If my lack of anachronistic gender balancing offends you, I suggest you share this blog and all its injustices with everyone you know.

-Anyway, back to this male president who we are calling President.
+Anyway, back to this president who we are calling President.
 He is struggling to figure out how to make government ends meet because his means of acquiring money are limited.
 Currently, he only has two: He can either tax the people or he can borrow money.

 By the way, how do governments borrow money anyway?
 They have two options.
 They can do what everyone else does and ask a bank for a loan.
 Or they can simply sell government bonds.